 Especially the last point might be the most important.
 The position you are in is less important than the duration you are not changing the position.
 Standing the whole day or squatting literally all day every day isn’t good either.2

 Bye bye, Stiffness!

 Everybody knows the stiffness after remaining in a position for too long.
-Ever flought 10 hours plus, or worked 8 hours straight onto a demanding project, sitting like in chains in front of your laptop screen?
+Ever flown 10 hours plus, or worked 8 hours straight onto a demanding project, sitting like in chains in front of your laptop screen?